jiawenchim/ITI108_Webot_with_hand_gestures_controller/README.md

 This is a module for FPS measurement.

 # Training
+* Keypoint data collected go through following preprocessing: Landmark coordinates -> convert to relative coordinates from ID:0 -> flatten to one-dimensional array ->  normalize to maximum value)
-Google Mediapipe hand landmarks library is used as feature extractor.
-Subsequenty, the extracted hand landmarks features will be used as input to a predictive classifier:
+* Google Mediapipe hand landmarks library is used as feature extractor.
+Subsequenty, the extracted hand landmarks features will be used as input to a predictive classifier made up of Dense layers.
 ![image](https://github.com/jiawenchim/ITI108_Webot_with_hand_gestures_controller/assets/142727228/417bbffe-f9f2-4e77-890b-7d7ee4c7b8e1)